sddevelopment-be/penguin-pragmatic-patterns/content/practices/how_do_we_make_this_fail.md

 ## Contextual forces

-{{<whatis text=`
-These describe factors at play that influence the outcome of the practice.
-They are not necessarily good or bad, but they are important to be aware of.
-Some contextual forces are enablers, giving the practice a higher chance of being useful.
-Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers

-* You are able to think of creative ways to sabotage an idea.
-* You are willing to attack your own creation, in order to strengthen it.
+The following factors support effective application of the practice:

+* The individual or team can think creatively about potential failure points.
+* There is a willingness to critically assess and attack one's own ideas.
-* You have access to resources or prior knowledge about common misfortunes that happen in your context.
+* Access to resources or prior knowledge about common pitfalls is available.
-* You have access to others with knowledge of your context, that you can ask for feedback or learn from their experiences.
+* There is access to knowledgeable individuals for feedback and insights.

 ### Deterrents
+The following factors prevent effective application of the practice:

 * You do not have access to others / prior knowledge.
 * You have difficulties finding/accepting issues with your own ideas or creations.